 - Segment your users: Once you know the data points, segregate users based on their choice of products.
 Android users, iPhone users, Nike lovers, and so on.
 This way you can recommend products to a particular segment of the user.

 - Personalize: After segmenting the users, now it’s time to personalize the entire experience for each customer.
-Track their chosen products, last searched history, often browsed categories, favorite brands, saved addresses.
+Track their chosen products, last searched history, often browsed categories, favorite brands, and saved addresses.
 Merchandise to show special offers on their favorite products to retain them forever.

 The Testing & Debugging

 When you apply these changes to your site, you strictly need to test them out.
 See what’s working and what’s not.
 A/B testing lets you know if the changes that you made actually brought some value to your revenue.
-Testing different ranking criteria or product placement ideas helps e-commerce site owners understand which searches are driving the best results, which searches are underperforming, and adjust accordingly.
+Testing different ranking criteria or product placement ideas helps e-commerce site owners understand which searches are driving the best results, and which searches are underperforming, and adjust accordingly.
 All of this testing should be done, and with some search as service providers can be done, without hurting the whole website if the newest strategy ends to be less effective.

 Once the site is ready, track the site insights.
 Try Site search analytics to help identify the popular products, underperforming products, or the gaps between what users want and what you don’t have.
 Such insights help you to grow as better merchandisers.